eelcovv/fleetmaster/docs/general_description.md

 - **Batch Engine**: The core engine of `fleetmaster` reads the settings file, prepares each individual Capytaine simulation, runs it, and stores the results.
 - **Command-Line Interface (CLI)**: All operations are handled through the `fleetmaster` command.
 This allows for easy integration into scripts and automated workflows.

+## Mesh Fitting

+In addition to running batch simulations, `fleetmaster` also provides a powerful mesh fitting capability.
+This feature allows you to find the best matching mesh from a database of pre-calculated meshes based on a target transformation (translation and rotation).
+This is particularly useful for finding the most relevant hydrodynamic data for a specific loading condition without running a new simulation.

+For more details, see the [Mesh Fitting](./fitting.md) documentation.

 ## Typical Workflow

 A typical workflow for using `fleetmaster` involves the following steps: